Preparing estate documents is one thing. Accessing them is another.

 A good estate lawyer’s role doesn’t end when you sign the paperwork.
 Our office has a three-step process:

 STEP 1: Clients meet with me so I can explain what they need to know in order for me to receive proper instructions.
-We can discuss estate distribution, powers of attorney, determine whether financial arrangements such as trusts need to be established, etc. I receive instructions to prepare their wills and powers of attorney.
+We can discuss estate distribution, powers of attorney, determine whether financial arrangements such as trusts need to be established, etc. I receive instructions to prepare their Wills and powers of attorney.
+Meetings can be in person or virtual.

-STEP 2: Having had sufficient time to review their instructions and draft the documents, clients return and we review and sign their estate documents: The will, the POA for personal care and the POA for property.
-The originals of these documents (several originals of the POAs, in most cases) are stored safely with SullivanLaw, while clients leave with copies.
+STEP 2: Having had sufficient time to review their instructions and draft the documents, I meet again with clients to sign their estate documents: The Will, the POA for Personal Care and the POA for Property.
+The originals of these documents are stored safely with SullivanLaw, while clients leave with copies and a POA for Personal Care.

 STEP 3: To obtain or access the originals, the client or representative (in case of a death, the executor, and the case of a power of attorney, the attorney) contacts me.
 I have quick access to the original documents and sufficient authority to get them into the proper hands.
-In most cases this is simply part of the process and doesn’t cost the client or the estate any kind of additional fee.
+In most cases this is simply part of the process and doesn’t cost the client or the Estate any kind of additional fee unless and until we are instructed to do more than return the originals.

 Many lawyers think of estate documents as transactional: The lawyer prepares the documents, the client pays the bill, and that’s that.
-The (sort of secret) truth is that lawyers don’t make a lot of money preparing wills, so it’s not a big priority for them.
+The (sort of secret) truth is that lawyers don’t make a lot of money preparing Wills, so it’s not a priority for many.
 Some lawyers simply don’t store originals and they don’t expect to hear from family members when a client dies or becomes incapacitated.

-We think things are a lot easier when you can think of your lawyer as a sort of trusted advisor or resource who you can call when things get tough.
-Storing those important documents is a service we offer.
+We think things are a lot easier when you can think of your lawyer as a trusted advisor or resource who you can call when things get tough.
+Storing those important documents is a service we are proud and happy to offer.

 Would your family know where to find your original Will if something should happen to you?